railsware/Sleipnir/README.md

 #### Via CocoaPods

-You can install statically built `Sleipnir.framework` into you project simpli by adding it to the `Podfile`
+You can install statically built `Sleipnir.framework` into you project simply by adding it to the `Podfile`

 ```
 pod 'Sleipnir'